evgenyneu/Auk/README.md

 ## Configuration

-Use the `auk.settings` property to configure behavior and appearance of the scroll view before showing the images.
+Use the `auk.settings` property to configure behavior and appearance of the scroll view **before showing the images**.
 See the [configuration manual](https://github.com/evgenyneu/Auk/wiki/Auk-configuration) for the complete list of configuration options.

 ```Swift
 // Make the images fill entire page